metacpan/metacpan-cpan-extracted/distros/L/Linux-NFS-BigDir/README.md

 ## Install

 This distribution will only work in Linux OS with perl version 5.14.4 or higher.

-Check the dist.ini file for details on that.
+You will need [Dist::Zilla](https://dzil.org/) installed first.
+Check the `dist.ini` file for details on that.